Self-Defi/Graduation-Vaults-Foundation/docs/signer-onboarding.md

 ## Why You Are a Signer

-As a signer, you hold a **governance role**, not a financial or managerial role.
+As a signer, you hold a governance role — not a financial or managerial role.

 Graduation Vaults are designed so that no single person controls student funds.
-Decisions require **shared approval** to protect students, donors, and institutions.
+Decisions require shared approval to protect students, donors, and institutions.

 Being a signer means:
 - You help safeguard a student’s future